Roman engineers perfected the arch – can your sacroiliac joints take the stress?

 How the Body Adapts to Shear Stress of the Sacroiliac Joint

-First, the well-organized body minimizes shear stress by engaging core support – contracting the oblique and transversus abdominal muscles to limit the amount of side-to-side weight shift with each step.
+First, the well-organized body minimizes shear stress by engaging core support – contracting the oblique and transverse abdominal muscles to limit the amount of side-to-side weight shift with each step.
 This reduces the stress on the sacroiliac joints.

 Second – contracting your hip rotators (i.e. the piriformis muscle) cinches together the sacroiliac joint as you shift your weight onto it.
 This stabilizes the sacroiliac joint so it can better accommodate shear stress.